GabrielaY0rdanova/GabrielaY0rdanova/README.md

 > 🔍 Domain TBD — project in planning stage

 ## 🚀 Currently Leveling Up
-- 🧹 **Data cleaning** with Python and PostgreSQL for the Bulgaria Real Estate pipeline
 - 📊 **Power BI** — deepening dashboard and reporting skills
 - 🐍 **Python** for data analysis and automation